fstagni/2025_HeterogeneousComputingWS_LHCb/slides.md

 :: content ::

-WLCG has been (and largely still is) about connecting "sites" with vastly homogeneous architectures: right now x86_64 (amd64) CPUs, but "in the beginning" we still had i386.
+WLCG has been (and largely still is) about connecting "sites" with **vastly homogeneous architectures**: right now *x86_64* (*amd64*) **CPUs**.

-Experiments like LHCb created a collection of highly specialized software for such architectures.
+Experiments like LHCb created a collection of highly specialized software for such architecture.

 Nowadays:
-- LHCb, "like everyone", is looking for SW speedups.
-Some specialized, "heterogeneous" hardware is being explored.
+- LHCb, "like everyone", is looking for SW speedups, also exploring "heterogeneous" hardware.
-- At the same time, Heterogeneous HW seems "inevitable" (as we well know, "the Grid is not anymore the Grid")
+- Heterogeneous HW which, at the same time, seems "inevitable"

 Several questions:
-- Which PU architectures is LHCb *actually* exploring?
+- Which non-amd64 PUs is LHCb *actually* exploring?
 - How far is LHCb from *actually using* them?
 - Can WLCG help? (or, even before, need to care about it)
 - Which **new** problems will we (LHCb, WCLG) face?